finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
     String fromTransactionDate = "fromTransactionDate_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no lower bound if this is not specified.
     String toTransactionDate = "toTransactionDate_example"; // String | The upper bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no upper bound if this is not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve transactions.
 Defaults to returning the latest version              of each transaction if not specified.
     String filter = "filter_example"; // String | Expression with which to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\"              For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument' or 'Transaction' domain to decorate onto              transactions.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name' or              'Transaction/strategy/quantsignal'.
     String page = "page_example"; // String | The pagination token to use to continue listing transactions from a previous call to LookThroughTransactions.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 This will default to 1000 if not specified.
-    String quotesScope = "quotesScope_example"; // String | The scope containing the quotes with the FX rates used for currency conversion. try {
+    String quotesScope = "quotesScope_example"; // String | The scope containing the quotes with the FX rates used for currency conversion.
+    String slice = "slice_example"; // String | When running LookThrough, define this slice as the root slice in the portfolio to look through from.
+    String shareClass = "shareClass_example"; // String | When running LookThrough, use this along with the slice parameter to specify              the root share class in the slice in the portfolio to look through from.
+The slice parameter is a prerequisite              for this parameter to be valid. try {
-      VersionedResourceListOfTransaction result = apiInstance.lookThroughTransactions(scope, code, fromTransactionDate, toTransactionDate, asAt, filter, propertyKeys, page, limit, quotesScope);
+      VersionedResourceListOfTransaction result = apiInstance.lookThroughTransactions(scope, code, fromTransactionDate, toTransactionDate, asAt, filter, propertyKeys, page, limit, quotesScope, slice, shareClass);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#lookThroughTransactions");